 Sam Hitchcock Terkun & Shawn Hecox of The Woods, along with Heidi Semrau of Distractions are role models for female entrepreneurs across the globe.
 This event was a fun way for fashionistas on this side of the world to support our female counterparts in Pakistan who are working hard to obtain better livelihoods for themselves and their families.
 Women everywhere love to feel beautiful and strong.
 Distractions and The Woods Fine Jewelry embody this mission.
 MDF is honored to have such intelligent and talented women standing by our side!

-Beading choices pictured here.
-100 percent of the proceeds of these pieces supports vocational training for mothers of children in the schools we operate.
+Beading choices pictured here and 100 percent of the proceeds supports vocational training for mothers of children in the schools we operate.
 By providing mothers skills and business training in embellished, fabrics, clothing, and accessories, MDF helps women develop tools necessary to generate income, send their children to school, and lift their families out of poverty.

 **The MDF logo was inspired by the shape of the sail that was displayed on the original Marshall Plan posters – symbolizing the worlds flags coming together sailing across the sea to help war ravished countries abroad.
 In addition, the curves of letters reflect the shape of Eastern languages including Urdu, one of the main languages of Pakistan.
 Lastly, the MDF logo resembles the modern architecture of Gehry – his works flow with the environment around him….just as MDF reflects the needs of the communities and the flow of their environment.